xfides/smoothScrollTo-concept/README.md

 We've built a fully complete Smooth Scroll concept.
 You can use it in your projects as is, or extend it with additional easing animations, end-of-animation callbacks, or other features!
 Feel free to use the code however you like!

-Let me remind you that you can watch the demo at the link [Full Demo on Codepen](https://codepen.io/nat-davydova/full/QWZwOdb/5db409195086b5b1631055fbcb6c94e5)
+Let me remind you that you can watch [Full Demo on Codepen](https://codepen.io/nat-davydova/full/QWZwOdb/5db409195086b5b1631055fbcb6c94e5)

 I would be really glad to receive your feedback!